civiform/docs/docs/contributor-guide/developer-guide/deploy-system/prerequisits.md

     - Copy the "Access key" and the "Secret access key" into your `aws-cli` config file as the values for `aws_access_key_id` and `aws_secret_access_key` respectively.
 ![Copy access keys](../../../.gitbook/assets/aws-access-keys.png)

-## Test AWS authentication from your local machine
+## Test AWS Authentication From Your Local Machine
 1. Test that your local machine can authenticate to the root user account
     - Run `aws sts get-caller-identity --profile <name-of-parent-account>` in your terminal.
 Where `<name-of-parent-account>` is the name you specified in your `aws-cli` config file.
     - The output should look something like: